 An excellent place to view wildlife year-round on this Great Florida Birding and Wildlife Trail site is the Hungryland Boardwalk and Trail.
 Interpretive signs along the boardwalk describe the plants and animals.
 Visit the Wildlife page for more information about wildlife on the area.

 Explore the cypress swamp, slash pine flatwoods and hardwood hammocks along the Hungryland Boardwalk and Trail (1.2 miles).
-For a longer hike, the Ocean to Lake Trail traverses the area west from Corbett’s south entrance, 17 miles to Dupuis Reserve.
+For a longer hike, check out the Ocean to Lake Trail.
 A blue blazed trail from the Hungryland Boardwalk parking lot intersects with this trail.
 See the J.W.
 Corbett area map for trail locations.

 Bicycling and Horseback Riding